Saint Joseph Regional High School

-Saint Joseph Regional High School (known as SJR, St. Joe's or Joe's) is a private, Roman Catholic, college preparatory school for boys, located on a 33 acre campus in Montvale, in Bergen County, New Jersey, United States.
-The school operates under the auspices of the Roman Catholic Archdiocese of Newark.
+Saint Joseph Regional High School (known as SJR, St. Joe's or Joe's) is a private, Catholic, college preparatory school for boys, located on a 33 acre campus in Montvale, in Bergen County, in the U.S. state of New Jersey.
+The school operates under the auspices of the Archdiocese of Newark.
 St. Joseph Regional High School was founded in 1962 by the Brothers of Saint Francis Xavier.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1968.

-As of the 2019–20 school year, the school had an enrollment of 505 students and 32.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.5:1.
-The school's student body was 71.5% (361) White, 10.5% (53) Black, 8.7% (44) Hispanic, 6.9% (35) two or more races and 2.4% (12) Asian.
+As of the 2023–24 school year, the school had an enrollment of 465 students and 33 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.1:1.
+The school's student body was 57.0% (265) White, 23.0% (107) Hispanic, 14.4% (67) Black, 3.9% (18) two or more races and 1.7% (8) Asian.
 In 2014, St. Joseph Regional High School graduated its 7,000th student.

 The St. Joseph curriculum includes honors and Advanced Placement courses, and has college credit courses available through Saint Peter's University in Jersey City, New Jersey.